Ssz990220/GC_DualRobot/Experiments/README.md

 * traj/         # Comes from data.zip
 * meshes/       # Comes from data.zip

-These folders should be extract at the same level as `AXBYCZ.jl` and `pre_process.jl`.
+These folders should be extracted at the same level as `AXBYCZ.jl` and `pre_process.jl`.
 The structure of the folder should be
 ```
 Experiments
     result/       # Comes from data.zip